hazae41/naberius/README.md

 - unpack: transform an array of bytes to an array of bits (aka bitfield)
 - pack_left: transform an array of bits to a left-padded array of bytes
 - pack_right: transform an array of bits to a right-padded array of bytes
+- xor_mod: apply in-place XOR to an array of bytes using a mask

 ## Benchmarks